emryscass/cookbook/README.md

 - Prime Numbers - if user enters a number, program will return all primes up to the user number

 - test_game - practice using the unittest module

+- tictactoe - Play against the computer in a game of Tic Tac Toe